pyblosxom/pyblosxom/docs/dev_architecture.rst

 .. _lifecycle-of-the-blosxom-renderer:

-Lifecycle of a PyBlosxom request
+Lifecycle of a Pyblosxom request
 ================================

-This is the life cycle of a single PyBlosxom CGI request.
+This is the life cycle of a single Pyblosxom CGI request.
 It involves the following "entities":

 * ``pyblosxom.cgi`` - A script found in the ``web/`` directory.
-This is the CGI script that handles PyBlosxom requests.
+This is the CGI script that handles Pyblosxom requests.

 * ``config.py`` - The configuration file that defines the behavior and properties of your blog.

-* ``PyBlosxom.pyblosxom`` - The pyblosxom module holds the default
+* ``Pyblosxom.pyblosxom`` - The pyblosxom module holds the default
-  PyBlosxom behavior functions.
-It also defines the Request class and the PyBlosxom class.
+  Pyblosxom behavior functions.
+It also defines the Request class and the Pyblosxom class.

 * ``Pyblosxom.pyblosxom.Request`` - The Request object holds the state
-  of the PyBlosxom request at any given time throughout the lifecycle of the request.
+  of the Pyblosxom request at any given time throughout the lifecycle of the request.
 The Request object is passed to most callbacks in the args dict as ``request``.

-* ``Pyblosxom.pyblosxom.PyBlosxom`` - The PyBlosxom object holds a
+* ``Pyblosxom.pyblosxom.Pyblosxom`` - The Pyblosxom object holds a
   list of registered plugins, what callbacks they're registered to, and the methods that handle the the actual request.

-The PyBlosxom request lifecycle starts with the web server executing ``pyblosxom.cgi``.
+The Pyblosxom request lifecycle starts with the web server executing ``pyblosxom.cgi``.

 1. ``pyblosxom.cgi`` loads ``config.py``

 2. ``pyblosxom.cgi`` instantiates a Request object

-3. ``pyblosxom.cgi`` instantiates a ``Pyblosxom.pyblosxom.PyBlosxom``
+3. ``pyblosxom.cgi`` instantiates a ``Pyblosxom.pyblosxom.Pyblosxom``
    object passing it the Request object

-4. ``pyblosxom.cgi`` calls ``run()`` on the PyBlosxom object
+4. ``pyblosxom.cgi`` calls ``run()`` on the Pyblosxom object

-   1. PyBlosxom instance, run method: calls ``initialize``
+   1. Pyblosxom instance, run method: calls ``initialize``

-        1. PyBlosxom instance, ``initialize`` method: calls the entry parser callback to get a map of all the entry types PyBlosxom can handle
+        1. Pyblosxom instance, ``initialize`` method: calls the entry parser callback to get a map of all the entry types Pyblosxom can handle

-   2. PyBlosxom instance, ``run`` method: calls the start callback to allow plugins to do any initialization they need to do
+   2. Pyblosxom instance, ``run`` method: calls the start callback to allow plugins to do any initialization they need to do

-   3. PyBlosxom instance, ``run`` method: calls the handle callback allowing plugins to handle the request
+   3. Pyblosxom instance, ``run`` method: calls the handle callback allowing plugins to handle the request

-      If a plugin handles the request, the plugin should return a ``1`` signifying it has handled the request and PyBlosxom should stop.
+      If a plugin handles the request, the plugin should return a ``1`` signifying it has handled the request and Pyblosxom should stop.
 FINISHED.

       If no plugin handles the request, then we continue using the ``blosxom_handler``.

-   4. PyBlosxom instance, ``run`` method: calls the end callback to allow plugins to do any cleanup they need to do.
+   4. Pyblosxom instance, ``run`` method: calls the end callback to allow plugins to do any cleanup they need to do.

 FIXME - add lifecycle for long-running processes through WSGI---it's